 The American Bully doesn’t necessarily have a long history of its own, but it certainly has an interesting one.
 This article is part 1 in a series of 4 that explores the history of the breed, including its origins, temperament, and physical attributes.
-The information comes from the book, The Bully King Magazine, which has interesting and varied information about the breed.
 Part 1 of the series is about the origins of the breed.

 Where does the American Bully come from?

 The American Bully as a breed unto itself only came about 20 years ago, but can trace its origins back thousands of years through the various breeds from which it was bred.
 It was created as a specific breed to retain all of the positive characteristics of its parent breeds, but to remove the most negative aspects of each.
 American Bullys were bred to be an excellent family companion dog, with good physical attributes and temperament.

 The American Bully was created through the selective breeding of various well-known dogs, including the American Pit Bull Terrier, the American Staffordshire Terrier, and other bulldog breeds.
 It was mainly bred to remove any of the original traits of these breeds, such as aggression and hunting instinct, which were obviously very useful in the past when they were working dogs, but less useful now that dogs are primarily kept as family pets.

 The American Pit Bull Terrier is an amazing breed on its own, but due to several years of unfair and negative press, has developed something of a difficult reputation.
 The worst thing about the various news articles relating to biting and aggression statistics is that most of the dogs mentioned weren’t even pit bull breeds!
 The unfortunate thing is that this information has stuck, leading to the breed declining in popularity, and being seen as an aggressive and unsuitable dog for families.